zqfan/containers/heapster/readme.md

 * /apis/metrics/v1alpha1/namespaces/{namespace-name}/pods/{pod-name} : Get metrics for the specified pod in the specified namespace.

-not available by default, you need to specify a historical source to enable it:
+not available by default, you need to specify a historical source to enable them, historical_source should be one of sink uri:

 * /api/v1/historical/pod-id/{pod-id}/metrics/{metric-name:*} : Export some pod-level metric aggregations
   * start